MyUNiDAYS/unidays-node/.github/contributing.md

 | enhancement      | Making things _better_ but without fixing an issue     |   enhancement_improveperformanceofquery |
 | fix  | Fixing a pre-existing problem with the code that isn't an issue      | fix_acceptnullsforinput |

-- Open a Pull Request with the details listed in the [pull request template](pull_request_template.md).
+- Open a Pull Request with the details listed in the [pull request template](../pull_request_template.md).
 The sections of this template should show in the body of any new pull request automatically.

-- Please ensure that any changes you make comply with our [styleguides](#styleguides).
+- Please ensure that any changes you make comply with our [style guides](#style-guides).

 -	Include screenshots and animated GIFs in your pull request whenever possible.

 - Make a comment with the pull request in any issues it relates to.

-### Your First Code Contribution? :computer:
+### Your First Code Contribution?

 We will make efforts to label issues with `beginner` if we think they should only require a few lines of code, and a test or two.
 This is in order to help those who want to contribute but don't necessarily have much experience in doing so.

-## Styleguides
+## Style Guides

 ### Git Commit Messages